mflorence99/el-3270/README.md

 ## UI Tour

 Self-explanatory meta functions are triggered by the icons on the top row: connect, disconnect, show extended keyboard (more below), configuration and help.

-> The Help page is in a pitiful state at the moment and is just a placeholder.

 As you change the size of the window, the 3270 font scales to best fit the available space.